 "One of EANA’s management keystones is our technological infrastructure improvement.
 We are therefore so impressed with Vaisala and their technology.
 The AviMet system is significantly improving safety and efficiency at Argentinian airports, and helps us get ready for future growth.
 They also suggested NM10 for centralized information about airports, which has been a great asset to our operations."
 Gabriela Logatto, President and General Manager, EANA

 Through a tender process, EANA chose to team with Vaisala and began the multi-year engagement in 2019.
 After the Covid-19 pandemic broke out in 2020, both companies agreed to renegotiate the contract terms with the aim of ensuring the successful completion of the large-scale project.
-The combined efforts of both allowed them to optimise and re-direct resources to satisfy different operational needs.
+The combined efforts of both allowed them to optimize and re-direct resources to satisfy different operational needs.
 A local, dedicated Vaisala program manager worked with them directly to ensure a smooth process with on-time delivery.

 EANA selected Vaisala AviMet® Automated Weather Observing System AWOS for all airports for its high accuracy and reliability.
 The AviMet AWOS collects, processes and visualizes meteorological data in compliance with the International Civil Aviation Organization and World Meteorological Organization standards.
 The system helps aviation personnel make critical decisions by providing continuous, real-time reports on airport weather conditions.